ianxm/tracker/doc/readme.txt

 25th (yesterday).

-tracker also accepts date ranges.  the following will set all of the days from feb 10th until the 15th (inclusive) to '4' for 'drankbeer':
+tracker also accepts date ranges.  the following will set all of the days from feb 10th until the 15th (inclusive) to '4' for 'watchedtv':

-  > tracker set 4 drankbeer -d 2012-02-10..2012-02-15
+  > tracker set 4 watchedtv -d 2012-02-10..2012-02-15
-  set drankbeer to 4 for 2012-02-10
+  set watchedtv to 4 for 2012-02-10
-  set drankbeer to 4 for 2012-02-11
+  set watchedtv to 4 for 2012-02-11
-  set drankbeer to 4 for 2012-02-12
+  set watchedtv to 4 for 2012-02-12
-  set drankbeer to 4 for 2012-02-13
+  set watchedtv to 4 for 2012-02-13
-  set drankbeer to 4 for 2012-02-14
+  set watchedtv to 4 for 2012-02-14
-  set drankbeer to 4 for 2012-02-15
+  set watchedtv to 4 for 2012-02-15

-tracker doesn't care about units.  the '4' could mean 4 bottles, or could mean 4 ounces.  lets say you didn't actually have a beer on the 12th.  you can delete that entry with:
+tracker doesn't care about units.  the '4' could mean 4 shows, or could mean 4 hours.  lets say you didn't actually watch tv on the 12th.  you can delete that entry with:

-  > tracker rm drankbeer -d 2012-02-12
+  > tracker rm watchedtv -d 2012-02-12
-  removed drankbeer for 2012-02-12
+  removed watchedtv for 2012-02-12

-the date is important on that one.  if you left the date off, it would have tried to delete a 'drankbeer' entry for today (but there isn't one).
+the date is important on that one.  if you left the date off, it would have tried to delete a 'watchedtv' entry for today (but there isn't one).

 that's it for the commands that modify the repo.  now lets look at